Broad-based business writing training with a focus on customer support.

 Download the Outline

-Learn exactly how we structure this course to help you or your team quickly become a better customer service writer in weeks.
+Learn exactly how this course can help you or your customer service team quickly become a better customer service writer.

 customer-service-writing-course-outline-mockup

-The ability to write support requisite documents well — and an understanding of how to craft any document — results in happy clientele who not only stick around but share their positive experience with others, bringing in new revenue.
+The ability to write support requisite documents well — and an understanding of how to craft any document — results in happy clientele and loyal customers who not only stick around but share their positive experiences with others, bringing in new revenue.

-This course teaches participants to write these requisite customer support documents more effectively and in less time.
+This course teaches participants to write these requisite support documents and customer emails more effectively using a competent and empathetic tone.
 This means more satisfied, retained customers.

 Participants receive detailed, individual written feedback on their actual writing.